nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing positions, the existing positions of the member will be removed i.e. adding of positions is not cumulative.
 * You can remove all the member’s positions by typing `/p` without specifying any positions after it.
-In such a case, only one `/p` prefix is allowed, otherwise the second `/p` prefix will be considered an _invalid prefix_.
+In such a case, only one `/p` prefix is allowed, otherwise the second `/p` prefix will be considered an [invalid prefix](#invalid_prefix) and will throw an error.

 Examples:
 * `medit /m 1 /ph 91234567 /em johndoe@example.com` Edits the phone number and email address of the 1st member to be `91234567` and `johndoe@example.com` respectively.